xottohub/storj/docs/design/marketing-offer-program.md

 ### AWARDED CREDIT

 - When free credit is awarded:
-It is displayed as the USD value that is equivalent to the storage & bandwidth allotted amount for the credit The credit is automatically applied to the account and will have a max limit that can be reached within a set timeframe, as well as an expiration date for it to be used by.
+It is displayed as the Network activity value (gb) that is equivalent to the storage & bandwidth allotted amount for the credit
+The credit is automatically applied to the account and will have a max limit that can be reached within a set timeframe, as well as an expiration date for it to be used by.
   The user will be charged for activity that is beyond the Free Credit limit within the set timeframe The user will be charged for activity that is after the expiration date.
   Example statement to the user:
-  “You will not be charged until all of your $XX credit is used or it expires.
+  “You will not be charged until all of your XX credit is used or it expires.
 Your $XX credit will be applied immediately” A user's free credit can only be applied to projects that they create

   A client can see their awarded Free Credits in their dashboard with associated expiration date